Rahullkumr/React/Notes/day25_contextApi.md

 - ### We can have multiple components in a single file.

 - ### It is not compulsory to keep the name of component and filename same

-- ### bidirectional data flow (state lifting) also called flux architecture

-Todo: pass a value in the child component as a fn call and access that value in parent component using props